brekk/mad-notes/notes/Modules/Function.md

 ### unless

 A function which takes a predicate and a transformation function.
 If the predicate returns false, it runs the transformation function against the input.
 Otherwise the value is untransformed. `unless` is a partial application of `ifElse` where the success path is `identity`.
-It is helpful for control flow in [[Pipe Composition|pipe composition]].
+It is helpful for control flow in [[Functions - Pipe Composition|pipe composition]].

 ```mad
 import { unless, equals } from "Function"